abbabb12581-rgb/Prestack-Probabilistic-Inversion-JCMPC/README.md

 # Prestack-Probabilistic-Inversion-JCMPC

-Code for prestack multi-parameter probabilistic inversion integrating joint covariance modeling and physics constraints.
+Code implementation for the paper "Joint-Covariance-Guided Prestack Probabilistic Inversion of Elastic Parameters with Physics Constraints".
+This repository contains the data-preparation scripts, prestack probabilistic inversion code, noise robustness testing code, processed Marmousi2 model data, and result figures for reproducing the experiments presented in the paper.

 ## Overview

-This repository provides the source code and example workflow for prestack multi-parameter probabilistic inversion based on joint covariance modeling and physics constraints.
-The method is designed for the joint prediction of P-wave velocity, S-wave velocity, and density from prestack seismic data, while characterizing the statistical dependencies and joint uncertainty among elastic parameters.
+This project aims to perform prestack multi-parameter probabilistic inversion of elastic parameters, including P-wave velocity ($V_p$), S-wave velocity ($V_s$), and density ($\rho$), from prestack seismic data.
+The proposed framework integrates joint covariance modeling and physics constraints to improve inversion accuracy, profile continuity, and uncertainty characterization.

-The framework includes data preparation for the Marmousi2 model, prestack synthetic seismic-data generation, probabilistic inversion, prediction-result visualization, residual analysis, and noise robustness testing.
+The code provides an example workflow based on the Marmousi2 model, including model cropping, prestack synthetic seismic-data generation, probabilistic inversion, prediction-result visualization, residual analysis, and noise robustness evaluation.

 ## Repository Structure